-Setting up the Plugin
+Setting up Basic Options

 Once the plugin is installed and activated, you can start setting up the basics!
 Note that plugin activation does create some new pages on your site and set up some default email templates, but more on those later.

 Settings for Uncanny LearnDash Groups can be accessed by administrators from the WordPress back end under Uncanny Groups > Settings.